StevenDStanton/the-social-shift/README.md

 ### Gameplay Overview

 - Dialogue as Combat: The primary interaction is conversing with NPCs, Key dialogues offer branching paths that affect infiltration success and trust levels.
-- Light Puzzle Elements: Phone calls, tailgating, discovering and exploiting weaknesses.
+- (Cut) Light Puzzle Elements: Phone calls, tailgating, discovering and exploiting weaknesses.

 ### Theme Interpretation ("You are the weapon")

-In The Social Contract your voice your cunning, and your knowledge are your weapons.
+In The Social Contract your voice, your cunning, and your knowledge are your weapons.
 While other games may have swords and guns, The Social Shift Contract your voice, cunning, and knowledge into the weapon of social engineering.
 Victory hinges on hwo well you read people and exploit their weaknesses.

 ### Primary Mechanics